 The client will most certainly feel offended, as it comes across as aggressive and it alludes to the fact that the problem is with the client, as opposed to the item they purchased and wish to exchange or return.

 If it concerns a clothing item or shoes, for example, you might ask, do you need a different size or color, as opposed to, what’s your problem.

 By shifting the focus from the client to the object in question, you stand a better chance of resolving the issue without an argument.

-It implies that the company is customer focused and that the success of their business is directly related to their customer’s satisfaction and happiness.
+It implies that the company is customer-focused and that the success of its business is directly related to its customer’s satisfaction and happiness.

 If you are a restaurant owner, you are no stranger to customer complaints and dishes being returned to the kitchen, for what might seem unjustified reasons to a waiter or waitress.
 Would you want them to respond by confronting your customer with a question such as “What’s your problem?”

 Probably not, if you hope to see that customer again and those sitting nearby any time soon.
 It would be as impolite as directly confronting them by saying “Nobody cares”.

 If you run an office-based business, with staff reporting to you and you are not content with the performance of an employee, you had better consider what your objective is before affronting the topic.

 By asking someone what their problem is, not much will be resolved.

 If you want to get to the bottom of an issue, you’ll need to show a little more empathy by asking a different question.
 The idea is that if you want to bring the best out in a person, whether you want to set the stage for reconciliation or better performance, you had best take on a different approach and avoid making it a personal accusation by asking them the dreaded question.